bancbrya10/UnitConverter/README.md

 # UnitConverter
-This is a GUI I made to convert between metric and Enlish units of length and mass.
+This is a GUI I made to convert between metric and English units of length and mass.